edwinm/spiceup/README.md

 * Accessible
 * Responsive

-The idea is to add more best practices, improve the UX and accessibility while keeping the file size small.
+The idea is to add more best practices, progressive enhancement, improve the UX and accessibility while keeping the file size small.

-Supported:
+Supported components:

 * Documents
 * Tables
 * Forms
+* Footer

 Wish list: